 8. Knights get stronger as they move up the Board

 Knight gain in strength the closer they come into enemy territory.
 It’s therefore principled to advance you Knight forward whenever you get the opportunity.
-Knight move further up the board through different ranks.
-Each rank determine how powerful the Knight is.
+The knight moves further up the board through different ranks.
+Each rank determines how powerful the Knight is.

 - A Knight stuck on the 1st or 2nd ranks is a defensive piece and is inferior to a healthy Bishop (a diseased Bishop is quite another matter).